 FAQ's:

-1. Which country has the highest gold reserves?
+1. What is the importance of gold reserves?

 MMTC-PAMP India Private Limited